Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Azure Advisor.
 - [x] Azure Security Center.

-### You have created an Azure DevOps project for a new application that will be deployed to a number of Windows Server 2016 Azure virtual machines.
-You are preparing a deployment solution that allows for the virtual machines to maintain a uniform configuration, and also keep administrative effort with regards to configuring the virtual machines to a minimum.
-Which of the following should be part of your solution?
-(Choose two.)

-- [x] Azure Resource Manager templates.
-- [ ] The PowerShell Desired State Configuration (DSC) extension for Windows.
-- [ ] Azure pipeline deployment groups.
-- [x] The Custom Script Extension for Windows.
-- [ ] Azure pipeline stage templates.

 ### Your company has an Azure DevOps project, which includes a build pipeline that makes use of roughly fifty open source libraries.
 You have been tasked with making sure that you are able to scan project for common security weaknesses in the open source libraries.
 Which of the following actions should you take?

 - [x] You should create a build task and use the WhiteSource Bolt service.